peterdu1109/JellyfinUpscalerPlugin/README.md

-Jellyfin Upscaler
+JELLYFIN UPSCALER
-Enhance video playback quality in Jellyfin with real-time upscaling on supported devices.
+ENHANCE YOUR VIDEO PLAYBACK EXPERIENCE!
-This plugin dynamically adjusts video resolution based on the hardware capabilities of your device, supporting NVIDIA GPUs, Apple Metal, Vulkan, and software-based solutions.
+Jellyfin Upscaler is a powerful plugin that improves video quality by applying real-time upscaling.
+It dynamically adapts to your hardware's capabilities and works seamlessly within Jellyfin.

-Features
+FEATURES
-Real-time video upscaling for sharper playback.
+🖥️ Real-Time Upscaling: Sharpen your video playback quality.
-Compatible with NVIDIA RTX, Apple Metal, and Vulkan-based hardware.
+⚙️ Hardware-Accelerated: Supports NVIDIA RTX, Apple Metal, Vulkan, and more.
-Automatic fallback to software upscaling if hardware support is unavailable.
+🔄 Automatic Fallback: Switches to software upscaling when no hardware support is detected.
-Fully integrated with Jellyfin—no external player needed.
+🌟 Fully Integrated: No need for external players—everything works within Jellyfin.
-Installation Guide
+INSTALLATION GUIDE
-1. Add Repository to Jellyfin
+STEP 1: ADD THE REPOSITORY TO JELLYFIN
-Open Jellyfin and navigate to Dashboard > Plugins > Repositories.
+Open Jellyfin and go to Dashboard > Plugins > Repositories.
-Click Add Repository and enter the following details:
+Click on Add Repository and fill in the details:
 Name: Jellyfin Upscaler
 URL:
 bash